 “I presumed that’s the only reason.
-You wanted a new source of water for boiling tea.”
+You wanted a new source of water for making tea.”

 “Tea?
 TEA?
 Argg!
 Have you smelled yourself of late?
 Why do you think I wrap my cloak around my face when I speak to you?
 This water is for a new way of bathing!
 A new way of reenergizing your bodies after a tough day of work too!
 In time, our country will be celebrated for this revolutionary new method of rejuvenation, and I, the great Sukuna Hikona, will be remembered as the master of it!
 Now, shoo!
 Be gone!
 Enough with the inane questions already.
 You have a nation to build.
 You are not going to get anywhere bowed before me the entire day.”

 - In Shintoism, Sukuna Hikona (少彦名命) is revered as a god of healing and nation-building.
 He is also associated with agriculture, sake-making, knowledge, hot-springs, and the netherworld.

 - Sukuna Hikona is said to have met Okuninushi while the latter was building his kingdom at Izumo.
 Sukuna Hikona appeared as a tiny man donning a cloak made of goose feathers and riding a small boat made of bark.
 He bit Okuninushi on the cheek but the two, nonetheless, became allies.